csesoc/projects-constitution/constitution.md

-        1.6.2  Arc shall mean Arc @ UNSW Limited; 1.6.3  Tharunka and Blitz shall mean the official publications of Arc; 1.6.4  Re-affiliation shall mean re-affiliation with Arc; 1.6.5  Full members shall mean full members of the Computer Science and Engineering Society of UNSW; 1.6.6  Associate members shall mean associate members of the Computer Science and Engineering Society of UNSW; 1.6.7  The Executive shall mean the Executive of the Computer Science and Engineering Society of UNSW; 1.6.8  The Annual General Meeting shall mean the Annual General Meeting of the CSE Society; 1.6.9  An academic day shall mean a day during the first, second or third term of the University’s academic year which is not a Saturday, Sunday, Public Holiday or University Holiday;
+        1.6.2  Arc shall mean Arc @ UNSW Limited; 1.6.3  Tharunka and Blitz shall mean the official publications of Arc; 1.6.4  Re-affiliation shall mean re-affiliation with Arc; 1.6.5  Full members shall mean full members of the CSESoc Projects; 1.6.6  Associate members shall mean associate members of the CSESoc Projects; 1.6.7  The Executive shall mean the Executive of the CSESoc Projects; 1.6.8  The Annual General Meeting shall mean the Annual General Meeting of the CSE Society; 1.6.9  An academic day shall mean a day during the first, second or third term of the University’s academic year which is not a Saturday, Sunday, Public Holiday or University Holiday;